Can you eat dry ice is the next question we answer in this article – thanks to our readers who keep writing to us, allowing us to

 Another reason you are not advised to be eating dry ice is

 With that in mind, imagine taking in a solid carbon dioxide (dry ice) that kills the cells within your system, leaving you with burning – would you want that to happen?
 I wouldn’t want it personally.

-For these reasons, dry ice is often found around foodstuff and medical supplies because it works as an alternative to a refrigerator where mechanical cooling isn’t available, and not advised to be consumed by a person (or eaten) in any way.
+For these reasons, dry ice is often found around foodstuff and medical supplies because it works as an alternative to a refrigerator where mechanical cooling isn’t available – that’s one of many uses of dry ice, and not advised to be consumed by a person (or eaten) in any way.

 Another very dangerous outcome that is possible when you are dealing with the consumption of dry ice is the lowering of oxygen in your body.
 Yes, solid carbon dioxide also changes the amount of oxygen there is in your body (lowers it) and that’s very dangerous for your system to experience, especially in the parts that are enclosed or tightly structured, making it hard for oxygen to flow through.